-Here at the Goodman house we love fall because it's a good excuse to make caramel apples!
+Here at the Goodman house we love fall because it's a good excuse to make these gourmet caramel apples!
 This is a super easy process, so don't let it intimidate you!
 This recipe is my caramel corn recipe cooked to soft ball stage.
-I made several kinds, but the apple pie is always a win for Rex and I, and the boys LOVE mini m&m's!!
+I've made several kinds, but the apple pie is always a win for Rex and I.....my boys LOVE the mini m&m's apple!!

 1 cube REAL butter